-The Consultant is advised to consider the Ecodesign preparatory studies (Task 2) of the different products covered by the F-Gas Regulation to obtain additional insight on the current state-of-the-art.
+Eurovent suggests considering the Ecodesign preparatory studies (Task 2) of the different products covered by the F-Gas Regulation to obtain additional insight on the current state-of-the-art.
 The availability of critical components suitable for A2L and A3 refrigerants should also be properly taken into account when assessing the maximum substitution scenario.

 Eurovent holds that the proposed scenario is unrealistic and not feasible and thus it has to be reconsidered in light of the current state-of-the-art.
-Otherwise, it could lead to premature and potentially misleading and unsubstantiated conclusions.
+Otherwise it could lead to potentially misleading and unsubstantiated conclusions.